opensvc/docs.opensvc.com/source/agent.daemon.heartbeats.rst

         sudo nodemgr unset --param hb#1
         sudo nodemgr edit config

+.. container:: lvl1

-Or any command causing a timestamp change on ``<OSVCETC>/node.conf``, trigger a heartbeats reconfiguration:
+	Any command causing a timestamp change on ``<OSVCETC>/node.conf`` triggers heartbeats reconfiguration:

 	* Modified parameters are applied
 	* Heartbeats removed in the configuration are stopped
 	* Heartbeats added in the configuration are started

+.. rst-class:: lvl1

 Threads
 -------